 Territorial marking (which is rooted in dominance issues) will normally come into play only if there have been other dogs or strangers in your car recently.
 Your dog will then pee to leave their scent and warn these outsiders that they protect this area.
 If they’re experiencing anxiety in addition to this, they’ll likely leave large amounts of urine as they then have trouble regulating the amount they mark.

 Anxiety, however, would be the most probable of all of these as riding in the car can be a very stressful experience even for very brave dogs.
+(You may even see your dog poop in the car.)
 There’s so much going on, and they might be going somewhere that worries them like the vet.
 But while it is a common thing for dogs to experience, it’s not something you can let continue.

 In addition to not wanting your dog’s suffering to go on, you also want this handled immediately because they’ll soon be misbehaving in related ways (if they’re not already).
 It won’t be long before you find your dog is urinating in the kitchen, urinating on your laminate floors, or urinating on your deck.

-To stop your dog peeing in your car while also getting to their problem at its root, skip to the last section now.
+To stop your dog peeing in your car while also getting to their problem at its root, go back to the first section now.

 What Scents Deter Dogs From Peeing in the Car?